-Commented [AH23]: While this report is not mandatory to include in our financials, we believe in transparency.
-This report is included as a more indepth review of our day-to-day operations expenses.
+Commented [AH33]: While this report is not mandatory to include in our financials, we believe in complete transparency.
+This report is included as a more indepth review of our day-to-day operational expenses.

-Commented [AH24]: The Board is volunteer based and do not receive any payments, however, there are costs in terms of meetings and travel.
+Commented [AH34]: The Board is volunteer based and no board member receives any compensation nor do they receive an honourarium, however, there are costs in terms of meetings and travel reimbursement.
+The most significant cost typically is the Community Foundations of Canada (CFC) bi-annual conference in which a number of board members participate.

-Commented [AH25]: This is largely two costs, our IT database accounting/donor/grant software, and our external IT provider for security.
+Commented [AH35]: This is largely two costs, our IT database which manages our accounting, donor and grant software, and our external IT provider for services and security.